 NURS 4400.
-Community Health Nursing.
+Community and Public Health Nursing.
 A course designed to aid the baccalaureate nursing student in developing skills essential to population-based practice.
 This course requires the student to integrate prior knowledge and skills from maternal child health nursing, medical/surgical nursing, and mental health nursing with concepts of primary care in order to promote and maintain health and prevent disease.
-Emphasis will be on conducting community assessments, planning and implementing appropriate interventions based on assessment finding, presenting health data to groups, facilitating the development of community coalitions, and collaborating with community partners for effective change in health policy.
+Emphasis will be on conducting community assessments, planning and implementing appropriate interventions based on assessment finding, presenting health data to groups, facilitating the development of community coalitions, and collaborating with community partners for effective change in health policy.Prerequisites: NURS 4010, NURS 4100, NURS 4200.
+Corequisites: None.
 (3-6-5)

 NURS 4450.
 Population Focused Practice in Public Health Nursing for RNs.
 An online course designed to aid the nurse in developing and/or revitalizing skills essential to population-based practice in conjunction with clinical/prevention skills already obtained in the workforce.
 Emphasis will be on conducting community assessments, planning and implementing appropriate interventions based on assessment findings, presenting health data to groups, facilitating the development of community coalitions, and collaborating with community partners for effective change in health policy.
+Prerequisites: Licensed professional registered nurse.
+Corequisites: None.
 (4-0-4)

 NURS 4460.
 Directed Study in Community Based Nursing for RNs.
-This course is designed to supplement the online Population Health
+This course is designed to supplement the online Population Health Nursing course.

-Nursing course.
 Other types of community based nursing, such as school health, occupational health, hospice, and prison health are explored.
 Students can choose to complete their population health project in public health or in any of the above listed areas.
+Prerequisites: Licensed Professional Registered Nurse.
+Corequisite: None.
 (0-3-1)